NovatecConsulting/developer-security-training/Challenges/Challenge 3: Injection - Solutions/README.md

 ![2_1_1](screenshots/solution2_1_1.png)

 There occurs an error `[object Object]`.
-If you look at the `console`, you will recieve more information
+If you look at the `console`, you will receive more information
 ![2_1_2](screenshots/solution2_1_2.png)

 There you can recognize the underlying **NoSQL** query in the row `sql`: `SELECT * FROM Users WHERE email = 'admin@juice-sh.op'' AND password = '202cb962ac59075b964b07152d234b70'`.
 As a consequence of the two apostrophes following the email, the statement now is corrupted.
-The rest of the statement after the email can be commented out with two hyphen `--`.
+The rest of the statement after the email can be commented out with two hyphens `--`.
 So, the password won't be compared with the entry in the database.
 ![2_1_3](screenshots/solution2_1_3.png)
 With `admin@juice-sh.op'--` as input and any password, you can access the administrator's account.